allegro/blog/_posts/2022-02-28-war-in-ukraine.md

 author: [michal.kosmulski]
 tags: [tech, "soft skills", helping]
 ---
-The attack on Ukraine has shocked the entire world, but in Poland it is perceived as especially poignant.
+The attack on Ukraine has shocked the entire world, but in Poland it is making especially big waves.
+Not just due to geographical proximity - Ukrainians are one of the largest minorities in Poland and simply put it is affecting people we know personally.
-Not only is Ukraine our direct neighbor (as are Russia and Belarus), but Poland’s difficult history allows us to sympathize with the Ukrainians even more.
-Many live in Poland, so it’s affecting people we know personally.

 While the fighting continues, here’s what [Allegro](https://allegro.tech) is doing, and what you can do, too, to help humanitarian efforts.